zbabac/VCT/README.md

  - Visual Studio usage
  - Monodevelop Linux usage
  - Linux usage

+Features:
+- 2 tabs: Transcode and Convert

+- Transcode tab: select multiple files (mkv, m4v or mp4) and add them to batch list for automatic conversion to other video container (mp4/m4v --> mkv, mkv --> mp4)

+- Convert tab: 2 options to convert - either by setting options then selecting multiple files (mixture of audio and video files) - or by selecting files one by one, for each file different options possible
+- selection of options: encode quality, encode speed, audio bitrate, create video file only, create audio file only, stream copy
+- option to select which audio stream to encode (for multi language movies)
+- option to insert .SRT subtitle as a stream in the video file (soft subtitles)
+- advanced options: it is possible to manually edit ffmpeg command in the text box, or directly in the batch tasks list
+- conversion tasks are stored in a list which can be edited (command edit, select, delete task):
+- you don't have to start encoding immediately after adding from "Transcode" or "Convert" tabs
+	- you can add one or more files with different options several times by choosing 1 input file each time or/and selecting multiple files at once,
+	- only after you populate your list completely, by clicking "Start" all tasks will be executed,
+- conversion can be canceled,
+- encoding progress displayed in status bar
+- help included with installtion and with source code

+Help/walkthrough is available in both Binary installation and Source.
+When installed, Start menu folder is created with links to VCT.exe, help (pdf), license and uninstall option.

 GIT:
 To get latest source, please use GIT either on GITHUB or SF!